-"The most basic bottleneck is the mistaken assumption that our mind has it handled, and that when we feel 'certain enough,' that's it, we are certain.
-We identify with our mind, which we shouldn't, and we identify with that certainty, and feel that it's maybe negative thinking to suggest otherwise to someone.
-It's another example of the defense against the defense.
+The most basic bottleneck is the mistaken assumption that our mind has it handled, and when we feel "certain enough," that's it, we are certain.
+We identify with our mind, which we shouldn't, and we identify with that certainty, and feel that it's negative thinking to suggest otherwise to someone.
+This is an example of the defense against the defense.
 It would feel like an attack.
-It would feel counter-productive like undermining the person's confidence.
-It would feel negative in all sorts of ways to them, but it's actually identifying the real bottleneck."
+It would feel counter-productive, like undermining the person's confidence.
+It would feel negative in all sorts of ways to them, but it's actually identifying the real bottleneck.